tailor-cms/xt/docs/edit-package.md

 because Question prompt is utilizing `TailorEmbeddedContainer` under the hood.

 The `QuestionContainer` component accepts the following props:
+- `:type`: string; Content element type to display in toolbar, can be passed from `manifest.name`.
+- `:icon`: string Content element icon to display in toolbar, can be passed from `manifest.ui.icon`.
 - `:elementData`: object; Element entity containing all element related data
 - `:isDirty`: boolean; Indicates if element data has been changed, used to enable save and cancel actions.
 - `:showFeedback`: boolean; Controls whether QustionContainer should render feedback component.
-- `:allowedPromptTypes`: array; array of element types allowed for the Question prompt
+- `:embedTypes`: array; array of element types allowed for the Question prompt
 - `:isDisabled`: boolean; Should element be disabled; e.g. upon copy element seleciton